Dr Tara Sutherland: researching advanced biomimetic materials

 Dr Tara Sutherland is developing new biomimetic materials by researching naturally occurring structural proteins from insects and other invertebrates.

 Dr Sutherland is Leader for the Biomimetic Materials team at CSIRO Ecosystem Sciences.
-Her current activities involve researching new biomimetic materials in insects, including:
+She is developing new materials based on naturally occurring structural proteins from insects and other invertebrates.

-Dr Sutherland completed her Doctorate while working for CSIRO Entomology, before taking a Postdoctoral Research Associate position at the Department of Entomology, University of Arizona, United States of America (USA) from 1994-97.
+Dr Sutherland completed her Doctorate at ANU, before taking a Postdoctoral Research Associate position at the Department of Entomology, University of Arizona, United States of America (USA) from 1994-97.

-At the end of 1997, Dr Sutherland returned to CSIRO as a Postdoctoral Fellow working for the Division of Wildlife and Ecology (now Division of Ecosystems Sciences) on the genetic engineering of Myxoma virus.
+At the end of 1997, Dr Sutherland returned to CSIRO as a Postdoctoral Fellow working on discovery and optimisation of enzymes for the bioremediation of pesticides, particularly endosulfan, organophosphates, pyrethroids, carbamates and atrazine.

 After completing her Master of Science, Dr Sutherland received her Doctorate in Insect Molecular Genetics and Physiology from the Australian National University, Canberra, Australia in 1994.